Piotr Balcerowicz

 Piotr Balcerowicz is an orientalist, philosopher, professor at University of Warsaw and founder of the Association Education for Peace.

 Biography

-He was active in the Federation of Government Secondary School of Torun, created in autumn 1980, occurring against indoctrination in schools, which has also been involved in organizing self-education action.
+He was active in the Federation of the Councils of Secondary Schools of Torun, created in autumn 1980, occurring against indoctrination in schools, which has also been involved in organizing self-education action.

 In 1990 he graduated from the Warsaw University Oriental philology.
 In 1999 he obtained his Ph.D. from University of Hamburg, where he studied in 1992-1996.
 Former member of the Science Committee of Orientalist Polish Academy of Sciences.
 He is a lecturer in the Department of International Relations, Faculty of Humanities and Social Sciences at the University of Social Sciences and Humanities in Warsaw, and a professor at the Faculty of Oriental Studies University of Warsaw.
 Since 2002, founder and CEO of the Association Education for Peace.